Draeken/articles/js/04BuildOurOwnUILibReact/README.md

 - Design choice
   - How to handle feature addition ?
   - How to handle user customization ?
+  - What to support ? device - old browser
 - Development with React
+  - Comparing approach (consequences):
+    - React.Component,
-  - Using emotion
+    - HoC,
-  - Using react-spring
+    - render props,
-  - Comparing approach (consequences): React.Component, HoC, render props and props function
+    - props function
+  - Base class with PureComponent: handling theme and default props with emotion
+  - Make a responsive theme
+  - Handling simple aniamation with react-spring
+  - Handling container morphing